Planning: Required Reading - Frequently Asked Questions

 What about studying at colleges in the United States?

 Students who wish to study at another college within the United States should see their Dean for assistance.
-The only exception is the University of Hawaii, A Semester ALMOST Abroad and Cornell's Environmental program which falls under the purview of Office of International Academic Programs.
+The only exceptions are the the University of Hawaii and Woods Hole: A Semester in Environmental Science programs, which are run by the Office of International Academic Programs.

 Haverford does have exchanges with Claremont McKenna, Pitzer and Spelman Colleges.
 Interested students should see Dean Steve Watter.
 Nota Bene: Students cannot go to another US institution and transfer study abroad credit to Haverford.

 What about the stress of overseas living?

 Culture shock is normal and expected.
 It is not triggered by a specific event, but by a different way of life.
 When you are away from familiar situations and faces, you may find it more difficult to deal with the challenges of a new situation.
 Symptoms may range from mild anxiety to occasional homesickness to acute unhappiness, irritability, hypersensitivity and loss of perspective.

 It may be helpful to think of "the W-theory" during some periods, you will feel excited and happy, while during others, you will inevitably feel melancholy.
 The frequency and duration of these up-down intervals will vary from person to person, but know that the cycle is a natural reaction to a new living environment.
 The more you learn about culture shock, the better you will be prepared to deal with it.
 See While Abroad: Culture Shock >